Tribute to HD and Elizabeth Helvey

 It was a little annoying that Dad didn’t give me a lecture.
 He knew he didn’t have to.
 The everlasting warmth I felt of a difficult task completed, a duty fulfilled, was its own mentor.

 Oh, and the answer to my Dad’s uncanny ability to go directly to the paper-filled house was revealed to me only after many years when he finally admitted, as I recall, that before I got home from my accident the neighbor had called my Dad and told him his “good for nothing” son had reigned havoc on his yard.
 Together they conspired to teach a young boy a life long lesson.
 It worked.
-The neighbour must have been a father too.
+The neighbor must have been a father too.

 Other times his hand would be the one that clinched around a bat to teach a son not to lose the battle against the opponent’s curve ball; or the hand that would model the ageless timing of releasing the line, just right, to produce the perfect cast into the deep pool where that King Salmon just had to be hiding.
 His hand was the first that would grip firmly and encouragingly on my shoulder as I came to a stop after passing the finishing gate sometimes just a split second before any other downhill skier.
 Even today, it is this hand that grasps mine, communicating mutely, yet so clearly, “You’ve been gone a long time, son.
 Welcome home.”